-Michele Perron thanked the Planning Board for everything they’ve done.
+MPerron thanked the Planning Board for everything they’ve done.
 Remarked that the common line in the amendments we’re proposing is that we want to do what’s right for the growth of Greenfield.
 We have to be forward-looking.
 That can be hard as we want to break through barriers, and feel comfortable with the status quo.
-Feels this ordinance would help increase income coming into the town.
+She feels this ordinance would help increase income coming into the town.
 It would enhance exposure to the area and the Town of Greenfield with people coming in from other towns.
 It would enhance tourism, skiing, bicycling, and enhance opportunities for other income, sleigh rides, etc.

-To address the concerns that it “sounds line anyone can do this” - from personal experience, she stated that the requirements are very restrictive and costly, so no, not just anyone could do this.
-Also says we have really limited what the special events can be.
-Feels that would be a concern for someone new coming in to the area and looking to run events.
-How can you monitor?
-How can you tell the size of the group?
+To address the concerns that it “sounds line anyone can do this” - from personal experience, MPerron stated that the requirements are very restrictive and costly, so no, not just anyone could do this.
+Also she says we have really limited what the special events can be.
+She feels that would be a concern for someone new coming in to the area and looking to run events.
+She questioned “How can you monitor?
+How can you tell the size of the group?”

-It would clearly a benefit to the Town.
-Things we have gone through hoops to make this a safe benefit for the townspeople.
+MPerron continued “It would clearly a benefit to the Town.
+Things we have gone through hoops to make this a safe benefit for the townspeople.”

-Feels that it could be opened up to other districts, not just rural/agriculture, but the restriction for land acreage would prohibit that.
-Feels it would also be good for historical preservation (like her barn).
+She feels that it could be opened up to other districts, not just rural/agriculture, but the restriction for land acreage would prohibit that.
+She feels it would also be good for historical preservation (like her barn).
 From personal experience, she knows that the Town is in favor of doing that.
 She doesn’t think there are many other areas in the Town where this could be done and meet the requirements.
-Feels this is personal, this ordinance has to do with her primarily, so she is concerned with 4b, says it can’t be monitored and could deter others who may want to run events.
-Feels the number of attendees is important to protect the spirit of this (small intimate weddings) and perhaps we should address the numbers (no one wants to hold 3 weddings in a day).
+She feels this is personal, this ordinance has to do with her primarily, so she is concerned with 4b, says it can’t be monitored and could deter others who may want to run events.
+She feels the number of attendees is important to protect the spirit of this (small intimate weddings) and perhaps we should address the numbers (no one wants to hold 3 weddings in a day).

 PRenaud stated that other towns do limit the number of events, and size.
 Feels limits may make this more attractive to others.

-Sheldon says he agrees with Michele’s comment on monitoring, but he doesn’t like the limit of time (12 hour)
+SPennoyer says he agrees with MPerron’s comment on monitoring, but he doesn’t like the limit of time (12 hour)

 RMarshall says it doesn’t limit their stay, just the actual time of the event.
 Says this matches the noise ordinance.

-Sheldon says that perhaps it should be clarified – asked Michele to comment.
+SPennoyer says that perhaps it should be clarified – asked MPerron to comment.
 PRenaud also clarified that we are not discouraging a 3-day event.
 RMarshall added event scenarios and monitoring, why we listed the numbers that we did, and how they make sense.

-Conrad stated that this is just not for Michelle, but for the entire town.
-He stated that the real issue to Michele’s original application was noise, and RMarshall stated that this still needs to pass the other existing provisions, site plans, etc.
+CDumas stated that this is just not for MPerron, but for the entire town.
+He stated that the real issue to MPerron’s original application was noise, and RMarshall stated that this still needs to pass the other existing provisions, site plans, etc.

-Carol said she didn’t want to be negative, but that the way this is worded, this could bring other kinds of events, events we can’t even begin to imagine at this point.
-What if someone wanted to have a gun shooting event?
+CIrvin said she didn’t want to be negative, but that the way this is worded, this could bring other kinds of events.
+Events we can’t even begin to imagine at this point.
+She asked “What if someone wanted to have a gun shooting event?”
 She would be very unhappy about that.
-How can the other ordinances police what other kinds of special events might want to be held?
+She contued “How can the other ordinances police what other kinds of special events might want to be held?”

 RMarshall says noise ordinance does prescribe a certain decibel.
 Also pointed to the intent of the ordinance (#4)